po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 }
 ```

-But wait, how do we check to see if this newImage object was created correctly?
+But wait, how do we check to see if this `newImage` object was created correctly?

-One option would be to save this image object into a new file.
+One option would be to save this `Image` object into a new file.
 This option is appealing since it is a step we will need to accomplish any way in our last step of our pseudocode.

 Let's search Google again to find our answer.
 What should our search term be?

-Hint: "create image file c# "
+**Hint:** "create image file c#"

 One of the top responses is a Stack Overflow post titled ["Create a new image on the file system from System.Drawing.Image?](https://stackoverflow.com/questions/1230090/create-a-new-image-on-the-file-system-from-system-drawing-image)